How to Use Alternative Funding to Reduce Specialty Drug Cost

 Determining When an Alternative Funding Program Makes Sense

-To recommend alternative funding with a high degree of confidence, benefits advisors should rely on highly skilled pharmacy experts to conduct a detailed review of historical pharmacy claims and perform a comprehensive feasibility analysis.
-You should expect this pharmacy resource to employ experts in self-funded benefits plans and stop-loss contracts, and to be knowledgeable about many other pharmacy cost-containment programs and vehicles.
+To recommend alternative funding with a high degree of confidence, benefits advisors should rely on highly skilled pharmacy experts to conduct a detailed review of historical pharmacy claims and perform a comprehensive savings analysis.
+You should expect this pharmacy resource to employ experts in self-funded benefit plans and stop-loss contracts and to be knowledgeable about many other pharmacy cost-containment programs and vehicles.

-Clinical and financial considerations include how alternative funding for specialty medications can impact a PBM contract for a client’s non-specialty medications and the possible impact of a lack of clinical oversight, as well as the potential delay in care while funding options are explored could lead to increased medical expenses in the short term.
+possible impact of the resulting lack of clinical oversight.
+They also need to consider the potential delay in care while funding options are explored, possibly leading to increased medical expenses in the short term.

 - Disease states affecting the current population

 - Efficacy of high-cost medications covered by the plan

 - Cost savings through a robust clinical approach to utilization management